Furutsubaki-no-rei

-The spirit of old camellia and the spirit of Koyama tree (Furutsubaki no Rei) are mysteries of the camellia that have been handed down throughout Japan.
+The Furutsubaki-no-rei (Japanese: 古椿の霊, "old camellia spirit") is a yōkai said to inhabit and develop from old camellia trees.

 Overview

-According to Toriyama Sekien's “Konjaku Gazu Zoku Hyakki”, a Spirit dwells in an old camellia tree, turning into an apparition tree to fool people.
+According to Toriyama Sekien's “Konjaku Gazu Zoku Hyakki”, a spirit dwells in an old camellia tree, turning into an apparition tree to fool people.
 Like many other folklore, these camellia monsters were widely known during the Kaidan culture era to the Bunsei era and remained in many folklore.

-In modern times, the appearance and the behavior of a falling camellia flowers reminisce the meaning of human death and because of that, the flowers are prohibited as a gift to inpatients during their visits.
-The origin of the youkai folklore is theorized from the mysterious image the flowers holds.
+In modern times, the appearance and the behavior of falling camellia flowers reminisce the meaning of human death and because of that, the flowers are prohibited as a gift to inpatients during their visits.
+The origin of the yōkai folklore is theorized from the mysterious image the flowers holds.

 Description

-The appearance of the spirit that resides inside the Camellia tree resembles a beautiful woman, encapsulating the beauty of the Camellia flower.
+The appearance of the spirit that resides inside the camellia tree resembles a beautiful woman, encapsulating the beauty of the camellia flower.
 The trickery or bewitching is done by the spirit varies depending on the victim; most victims are enticed by the spirit’s beauty or garner the victim’s sympathy by replicating a sad and mournful cry.
 Commonly, the spirit scares their victims away when they get near the tree, while on some rare occasions the victims mysteriously disappear with the spirit.
 It is also believed that when the spirit cries at night, it can be heard as a warning, signaling that a tragedy would occur in the village or town in the future.

 Appearance

 It holds the appearance of a young, beautiful woman in a kimono.
-The real appearance of the Old Camellia Spirit is said to resemble a grotesque tree with red disfigured heads growing out of its trunk.
+The real appearance of the Furutsubaki-no-rei is said to resemble a grotesque tree with red disfigured heads growing out of its trunk.
 The appearance signifies the behavior of the camellia flower because unlike other flowers, camellia flowers’ petals fall all at once.
 Red flowers falling from the branch is similar to a head falling off from a person’s neck under the sword.